 The Revolution of 1905 in Odessa: Blood on the Steps.
 Bloomington: Indiana University Press, 1993.

-"Red and White: Conversations wtih Moritz Mebel."
+"A Life on the Left: Moritz Mebel's Journey Through the Twentieth Century."
 The Carl Beck Papers in Russian and East European Studies (2007).

 Labor, Thought and Society in Russia and the Soviet Union: Essays Presented to Professor Reginald E. Zelnik by his Students and Colleagues.
 Edited with Gerald Surh.
 Special Issue of Russian History/Histoire Russe, Vol. 23, Pts.
 1-4 (1996).